Honey Bee Removal in Lakeland, FL — Live Relocation for Polk County

 Can I leave a honey bee swarm alone?

 A clustered swarm on a tree branch usually moves on within 24 to 72 hours as scouts find a new location.
-If the cluster has been in place longer or moved into a structural cavity, call for removal.
+If the cluster has been in place longer or moved into a structural cavity, arrange removal.

 Are Africanized bees in Polk County?